LinaMRuizG/BiologicalNoise_DevelopmentalGeneRegulatoryNetworks/README.md

 # Study and modeling of dynamical properties in the conservative gene regulatory networks in animal development
 This repository contains the main code, data, and figures of the project.
 All code is written in Mathematica.
-A description of the files is in next table:

 ## Description of files in this repository

 The main folders have files of the main methodological procedures and results got in `mainText`.
 Each one of these folders contain the scripts for simulations `~/scripts/`, the output files for some of the scripts `~/outData/`, and the output figures for some data `~/outFigures/`.